 Sugar alcohols take much longer to be broken down into glucose than sugar, and don’t require a lot of insulin.
 This means they don’t cause a spike in blood sugar levels like sucrose.
 Even better, they provide a sweet taste without the sugar, which can be very helpful for those craving a ‘sweet treat’ while on the Candida Diet.

-Benefits of Erythritol on the Candida Diet:
+6 Health Benefits of Erythritol

-- Its Sugar-Free
+- It’s Sugar-Free

 Because erythritol is a natural sweetener but contains no sugar, it doesn’t feed the yeast that contribute to Candida overgrowth.
 And it doesn’t promote tooth decay like sugar.